 The Church has interpreted the gifts as referring to three aspects of Jesus, the Son of God:

 - Gold is the most precious thing in the eyes of God.

 - Frankincense is used by the high priest when talking to God.

 - Myrrh was used to embalm the dead and foreshadow the coming sacrifice of Jesus to save the world from sin.

-In France, many saying and proverbs are said during the Epiphany period, such as:
+Many sayings and proverbs are said during Epiphany in France, such as:

-– During the Kings’s celebration, the days extend like a King’s step
+During the Kings’ celebration, the days extend like a King’s step

-For every French person, the Epiphany is synonymous with the “galette des rois”, a wafer king cake which is eaten ceremoniously a few days before and after 6 January (check out our recipe here!)
+For every French person, the Epiphany is synonymous with the “galette des rois”, a wafer king cake that is eaten ceremoniously a few days before and after 6 January (check out our recipe here!)

 Since the 14th century, 6 January is the occasion in France to “tirer les rois” (decide who is the king of the day).
-A porcelain or earthenware figurine (a charm, called “la fêve” in French) or a broad bean, is placed in a traditional flat cake called “galette” whose round shape symbolises the sun.
-The “Galette des Rois” is made of flaky puff pastry layers and filled with a dense centre of frangipane.
-In Provence, the ‘galette’ takes the form of a ring of brioche with candied fruits on it.
+A porcelain or earthenware figurine (a charm, called “la fêve” in French) or a broad bean is placed in a traditional flat cake called “galette” whose round shape symbolises the sun.
+The “Galette des Rois” is made of flaky puff pastry layers.
+The cake is filled with a dense centre of frangipane.

 Every ‘boulangerie-pâtisserie’ (bakery) in France will sell various sizes of ‘galettes des rois’ during the whole month of January, starting from immediately after Christmas.
 The ‘galette’ will come with a golden crown made of thick paper.
 Alongside the traditional frangipane ‘galette’, two other king cakes are developing in France: the apple-stuffed galette and the chocolate galette.